 Benefits of the devolution deal include:

 - £1 billion of investment to deliver infrastructure to boost economic growth in the region.
 Government will provide £30m a year over a 30-year period, with additional funding expected from other sources.
+The way in which funds are managed is set out in the Local Growth Assurance Framework and the list of projects within the investment programme can be viewed here

 - WECA will also gain full responsibility for the Adult Education Budget from 2019/20, helping ensure that adult skills provision meets the needs of West of England businesses and learners.